gouaches - 1987-1988

 Text by Alberico Sala

-The attempt to understand the forest of symbols and metaphors that envelops those who walk through the exhibition of the painter Walasse Ting, is immediately overwhelmed by the feast of colors, by the jubilation (apparently modest) of the female forms, in a joyful decoration of birds, or rather of parrots.
+Ltempting to decipher the forest of symbols and metaphors that surrounds whoever walks through the exhibition of the painter Walasse Ting, is immediately overwhelmed by the festival of colors, by the (apparently modest) jubilation of the female forms, in a joyful decoration of birds, indeed of parrots .

 The parrots talk, and one wonders what they whisper, in the air in which they are suspended, like fragile herms, the evoked women, imagined by Ting.
 It is a thick representation of the courtship, of the talkative siege of these taciturn, enigmatic ladies, who who knows from which city or forbidden gardens they have come out, or are held prisoner, with love.